aurora/yjs-fsharp-demo/README.md

 > build) with one dead `import "/node/process.mjs"` stubbed out by hand.
 It's
 > checked in - nothing fetches it at build or run time.

+> Mirroring the debug panel's traffic into the browser console is **off by
+> default** - with DevTools actually open across several windows at once, the
+> unbounded console log retention becomes a real, whole-machine performance
+> problem, not just a tab-level one.
+Tick "auch in Browser-Konsole spiegeln" in
+> the debug panel header if you specifically want it for a demo.

 ## Suggested demo script

 1. Open two windows side by side.
 Rename yourself in each (top-left input) -